 The References detailed below are the sources of the subject matter eligible for assessment in the AUD section, to the extent that the subject matter is included in the blueprint's content areas, groups and topics.
 Further, the assessment of the subject matter described in a representative task that identifies an organization, publication, law, regulation, standard or framework is limited to the specific sections of the References detailed below.
 Similarly, subject matter identified in a representative task and related subject matter is eligible for assessment to the extent it is included in the References detailed below.
+The subject matter eligible for assessment is limited to the References detailed below and does not extend to links or references within these References to other sources.

-• AICPA Statements on Auditing Standards and Related Auditing Interpretations

-- PCAOB Auditing Standards (SEC approved), Auditing Interpretations and Ethics and Independence Rules - · U.S. GAO Government Auditing Standards - Single Audit Act, as amended - OMB Audit Requirements for Federal Awards (2 CFR 200) - AICPA Statements on Quality Control Standards - AICPA Statements on Standards for Accounting and Review Services and Related Accounting and Review Services Interpretations - AICPA Statements on Standards for Attestation Engagements and Interpretations - AICPA Audit and Accounting Guides - AICPA Code of Professional Conduct - Title III and Title IV of the Sarbanes-Oxley Act of 2002 - U.S. DOL Interpretive bulletins relating to guidelines on independence of accountant retained by Employee Benefit Plan (29 CFR 2509.75-9) - · U.S. SEC Independence Rules - The Committee of Sponsoring Organizations of the Treadway Commission (COSO): Internal Control - Integrated Framework - Current textbooks on auditing, attestation services, economics and ethics and independence
+- AICPA Statements on Auditing Standards and Related Auditing Interpretations - PCAOB Auditing Standards (SEC approved), Auditing Interpretations and Ethics and Independence Rules - · U.S. GAO Government Auditing Standards - Single Audit Act, as amended - OMB Audit Requirements for Federal Awards (2 CFR 200) - · AICPA Statements on Quality Control Standards - AICPA Statements on Standards for Accounting and Review Services and Related Accounting and Review Services Interpretations - AICPA Statements on Standards for Attestation Engagements and Interpretations - AICPA Audit and Accounting Guides - AICPA Code of Professional Conduct - Title III and Title IV of the Sarbanes-Oxley Act of 2002 - U.S. DOL Interpretive bulletins relating to guidelines on independence of accountant retained by Employee Benefit Plan (29 CFR 2509.75-9) - · U.S. SEC Independence Rules - The Committee of Sponsoring Organizations of the Treadway Commission (COSO): Internal Control - Integrated Framework - Current textbooks on auditing, attestation services, economics and ethics and independence